Onther-Tech/economics/Tokamaklayer2.md

 <br/>
 <br/>

-Consequently, layer 2 networks can exert monopoly power over users in a restrictive manner.
+Consequently, layer 2 networks can exert monopoly power over users.
 Monopoly power exists because it will be hard to find the same functions targetting the specific necessity in many platforms.

 However, sequencers should not abuse monopoly power due to the competition based on scalability, the property all the layer 2 networks share.
 Suppose one protocol wields monopoly power to the point where its harms outweigh the benefits of customized functions.
 In that case, users will abandon the protocol and flock to competitors with comparable performances in scalability.
 <br/>
 <br/>